All Products

 2. In the left-side navigation pane, choose Metadata > Metadata.

-4. Enter the following information in the input box, and click OK.
+4. Configure the following parameters and click OK.

 • Description: Optional.
-Enter description information.
+A description for the data catalog.

-For more information about operations you can perform on catalogs, see Data Catalog.
+For more information about operations you can perform on catalogs, see Data catalog.

 Create a database